(PUD; Duodenal Ulcer; Ulcer, Peptic; Ulcer, Duodenal)

 - Bacterial or viral infections

-- Other medicines such as steroids or medicines to treat osteoporosis
+- Other medications, such as steroids or those to treat osteoporosis

 - Severe stress such as surgery, trauma , head injury, shock , or burns

-Risk FactorsFactors that increase your chances of peptic ulcer include:
+Risk FactorsFactors that may increase your chance of peptic ulcer include:

 - H. pylori infection